 Interest Rate Risk.
 The primary objective of our investment activities is to preserve principal while at the same time maximizing the income we receive from our investments without significantly increasing risk.
 Some of the securities in which we invest may be subject to market risk.
 This means that a change in prevailing interest rates may cause the principal amount of the investment to fluctuate.
 For example, if we hold a security that was issued with an interest rate fixed at the then-prevailing rate and the prevailing interest rate later rises, the principal amount of our investment will probably decline.
 To minimize this risk in the future, we intend to maintain our portfolio of cash equivalents and short-term investments in a variety of securities, including commercial paper, money market funds, government and non-government debt securities and certificates of deposit.
-The risk associated with fluctuating interest rates is limited to our investment portfolio and we do not believe that a 10% change in interest rates will have a significant impact on our interest income.
-As of March 29, 2003, all of our investments were in money market accounts, certificates of deposit or high quality corporate debt obligations and U.S. government securities.
+As of September 28, 2002, all of our investments were in money market accounts, certificates of deposit or high quality corporate debt obligations and U.S. government securities.

 Our exposure to market risk also relates to the increase or decrease in the amount of interest expense we must pay on our outstanding debt instruments, primarily borrowings under a financing agreement we entered into with a financial institution in March 2001.
 See Note 5 of the notes to our consolidated financial statements.
-As of March 29, 2003, this facility provides for borrowings up to \$16.0 million, of which approximately \$13.6 million is available for future borrowings.
-At March 29, 2003, approximately \$1.4 million was outstanding under this facility.
-The loans bear a variable interest rate based on either the Comerica Bank prime rate or the LIBOR plus 2.0%.
-The risk associated with fluctuating interest expense is limited to this debt instrument and we do not believe that a 10% change in the prime or LIBOR rate would have a significant impact on our interest expense.
+This facility provides for borrowings up to \$16.0 million.
+At September 28, 2002, we had borrowed approximately \$2.4 million under the loan facilities of which approximately \$1.3 million was outstanding at that date.
+The loans bear a variable interest rate of LIBOR plus 2.0%.
+The risk associated with fluctuating interest expense is limited to this debt instrument and we do not believe that a 10% change in the LIBOR rate would have a significant impact on our interest expense.